Which of the following best describes the primary structural diff... | Study Prep in Pearson+

 Multiple Choice

-Which of the following best describes the primary structural difference between cellulose and starch?
+Which of the following best describes the primary structural difference between saturated and unsaturated fats?

 A